Hindu and Hindutva: Who is a Hindu?

 पितृभू: पुण्यभूश्चैव स वै हिंदुरिति स्मृत: ॥

-To the above, I would also add Matrubhoomi.
+To the above, I would also add Matrubhoomi to connect the diaspora spread across the world today.
 Therefore, one who considers Bharat to be their Pitrubhoomi (land of ancestors), Punyabhoomi (sacred land) and Matrubhoomi (birthplace of their culture, tradition, language, ethos) is a Hindu.

 Comments